-Fig and Fried Goat Cheese Salad with Nectarine Vinaigrette ~ oh wow, where to start?
-With the gorgeous fresh figs, or the crispy goat cheese all warm and melty inside?
+Fig and Fried Goat Cheese Salad with Nectarine Vinaigrette ~ a gorgeous fall inspired salad with luxurious fresh figs and crispy rounds of goat cheese all warm and melty inside.
 The nectarine vinaigrette is an explosive flavor bomb, too!

 The figs are here!
 This is the only time you’re going to see them fresh in the marketplace, so be sure to grab some while they’re around.
 I like the dark purple Black Missions, they’re so special all you really need to do is slice them into wedges and indulge.
 A salad like this Fig and Fried Goat Cheese Salad with Spicy Nectarine Vinaigrette will steal the show — your main course will have to play second fiddle for a change, but that’s perfect because you can serve the simplest thing with it and still have a hit on your hands.
 Between the voluptuous figs, the toasted walnuts, the warm creamy cheese, the peppery arugula, and the sweet/hot/tang of the nectarine dressing, you’ve pretty much covered all your foodie sensations.

 If I’ve accomplished nothing else on this blog, I hope I hope I’ve convinced you to play around with vinaigrettes.
 They’re ingenious little flavor bombs.
 A ripe nectarine and a small food processor or blender is all you need to create this one.
 The rest of the ingredients are the usual suspects…olive oil, champagne vinegar, a little grainy Dijon mustard…oh, and a habanero pepper.
 That might not be a usual suspect, but it’s good!
 I first made this dressing with jalapeno, but I didn’t like the flavor it added, so I went with half a habanero pepper and it’s just perfect.
 The habanero adds lots of fire but doesn’t compete with the nectarine.